 1. Kempten University of Applied Sciences

-The potential for and implementation of a digital solution to encourage people to provide help to older people
+Implementation and engagement-promoting potential of a digital solution for providing assistance to older people

 Background